lathamlj/startup/README.md

 # startup-db

 I added database.js to my code.
 I also edited my index.js, observations.js and login.js.
 I also added a submit.js and submit.html page.
 The reason for adding the submit.js was to seperate the submission of the observations and the viewing of users' past observations.
 Besides that, another adjustment I had to make was to create the observationDataFunc function which concatenates the username and the observation into one string to save to localStorage.
 I then submit the observation to my MongoDB with the collection name: keen.observation.
 The observations.js page pulls that data from the Mongo DB instead of just displaying the localStorage.

+# simon-login

+This deliverable demonstrates authenticating users and storing credentials and authentication tokens in MongoDB.
+I took most of the code from Simon-login to use for my startup.